Enclavely/tailor/readme.txt

 Because Tailor works with any theme, choosing one that you like is now the hardest part of creating a website.

-- Want more elements and features?
-Try the free [Advanced Features extension](https://github.com/andrew-worsfold/tailor-advanced/).
 - Need to show off your creative side?
-Check out the free [Portfolio extension](https://wordpress.org/plugins/tailor-portfolio/).
+Try the free [Portfolio extension](https://wordpress.org/plugins/tailor-portfolio/).
 - Have an online store?
-The free [WooCommerce extension](https://wordpress.org/plugins/tailor-woocommerce/) is what you need.

-A free advanced features extension will be released in the coming days, which will add powerful new elements and features!
+Check out the free [WooCommerce extension](https://wordpress.org/plugins/tailor-woocommerce/).
+- Are you a power user?
+The free [Advanced Features extension](https://wordpress.org/plugins/tailor-advanced/) is for you!

 = Easy to extend =